 Guided Night Walk

 These night walks will introduce to you the sounds and feelings you didn’t know existed.
 You will be able to meet many nocturnal animals.
-This usually takes 2 hours and half and you need closed shoes, long pants, water, insect repellent and a flashlight.
+This usually takes 2 hours and a half and you need closed shoes, long pants, water, insect repellent, and a flashlight.

-These boat trips start at Paraa landing area where River Nile connects to Lake Albert and cruising up to the bottom of the falls.
-You will view many animals including; hippos, water bucks, buffaloes, crocodiles, kingfishers, shoebill stork and the bee eaters.
-Cruise takes place between 9am and 2pm daily.
-The cruise takes you for 17 km from the bottom of the falls at Paara for 3 hours.
+These boat trips start at the Paraa landing area where the River Nile connects to Lake Albert and cruise up to the bottom of the falls.
+You will view many animals including; hippos, waterbucks, buffaloes, crocodiles, kingfishers, shoebill stork, and the bee-eaters.
+The cruise takes place between 9 am and 2 pm daily.
+The cruise takes you 17 km from the bottom of the falls at Paara for 3 hours.
 The boat cruise from Paara to River Delta is 28 km and takes about 4-5 hours.

 Murchison falls National Park is one of the top areas in Uganda for bird watching.
 Budongo has got 360 species of birds.
-Bird species common here include; Vitelline masked weaver, silver bird, Bluff bellied warbler, green winged ptyillia, black headed batis, and the white rumped seedeater.
-The most common nocturnal species include; long tailed and Pennat-winged night jar, Verreaux’s owls.
-The other species of birds found here include; white African fish eagle, African skimmer, Goliath heron, and many more.
+Birds species common here include; the Vitelline masked weaver, silver bird, Bluff bellied warbler, green-winged ptyillia, black-headed batis, and the white-rumped seedeater.
+The most common nocturnal species include; long-tailed and Pennant-winged nightjars and Verreaux’s owls.
+The other species of birds found here include; the white African fish eagle, African skimmer, Goliath Heron, and many more.

 How to access Murchison falls National Park

-By road; there are a number of roads that can be used to reach the park, the park main hub is where vehicle ferry crossing the river at about intervals through the day.
+By road; there are a number of roads that can be used to reach the park, the park’s main hub is where a vehicle ferry crosses the river at about intervals throughout the day.
 This journey to Murchison falls takes you around 5 to 6 hours from Kampala with 305 km.
 Paara region covers a distance of 85 km from Masindi town by the shortest route.

-Pakuba airfield is situated in Nwoya district of North West of Uganda serving both Murchison falls and Pakuba.
-The airfield is 275 kilometres by air from Entebbe international Airport of about 1 hour which is 19 kilometers by road south of Pakwach and 95 kilometers northwest of Masindi town.
+Pakuba airfield is situated in the Nwoya district of North West of Uganda serving both Murchison falls and Pakuba.
+The airfield is 275 kilometres by air from Entebbe International Airport is about 1 hour which is 19 kilometres by road south of Pakwach and 95 kilometres northwest of Masindi town.

-There is Chobe airstrip located in north western Uganda in the park around chobe safari lodge and it’s privately managed and owned by Chobe safari lodge.
-The airstrip is about 2735 kilometres by air from Entebbe and about 1 hour where Airport shuttles are arranged for chobe safari lodge visitors.
+There is a Chobe airstrip located in northwestern Uganda in the park around Chobe safari lodge and it’s privately managed and owned by Chobe safari lodge.
+The airstrip is about 2735 kilometres by air from Entebbe and about 1 hour where Airport shuttles are arranged for Chobe safari lodge visitors.

-Bugungu airstrip is a domestic airstrip located inside the park in the north western part of Uganda at the southern sector of the park with 260 km by air.
+Bugungu airstrip is a domestic airstrip located inside the park in the northwestern part of Uganda in the southern sector of the park with 260 km by air.